 Program of Study

-Wright State's College of Education and Human Services offers an online graduate level gifted endorsement program that prepares currently licensed and certified teachers to address the special needs of K-12 grade level students identified as having gifted educational needs.
+Wright State's College of Education and Human Services offers an online graduate level gifted endorsement program consisting of 5 courses.
+This program prepares currently licensed and certified teachers to address the special needs of K-12 grade level students identified as having gifted educational needs.

 Teachers who have this endorsement are licensed to work in Ohio in K-12 settings as a gifted intervention specialist (GIS), helping students who have been identified as having gifted educational needs to achieve their potential.

 Coursework will provide a theoretical background in the nature and needs of the gifted child, including affective/social needs, curriculum development and differentiation for gifted students with educational needs.

 The ideal candidates will be teaching in a school currently in order to have direct experiences with students identified as gifted, because practicum experiences will be embedded in coursework.
 Licensed educators not currently teaching will be placed in a school situation to complete the practicum-related assignments.